Jan Magnussen: Present day

 Magnussen was still an active driver, competing in the Danish Touring Car Championship (DTC) until 2010 and in a Chevrolet Corvette C7.R in the WeatherTech SportsCar Championship with Antonio Garcia as teammate until 2019 – and in the 24 hours of Le Mans.
 In the Danish Touring Car series he drove a Chevrolet Lacetti for Perfection Racing.
 He won the DTC in 2003 and 2008.

 On 11 June 2010, it was announced that Magnussen would make his NASCAR Sprint Cup Series debut driving the No. 09 HendrickCars.com Chevrolet for Phoenix Racing at Infineon Raceway.
-After starting 32nd on the grid, he finished in 12th position.
+After starting 32nd on the grid, he finished in twelfth position.

-On 14 June 2010 it was announced that Magnussen and Perfection Racing would not be participating in the DTC, leaving Magnussen and the team to focus on the Scandinavian Touring Car Cup's remaining two rounds.
+On 14 June 2010, it was announced that Magnussen and Perfection Racing would not be participating in the DTC, leaving Magnussen and the team to focus on the Scandinavian Touring Car Cup's remaining two rounds.

 Magnussen drove the No. 57 Stevenson Motorsports Chevrolet Camaro with Robin Liddell and Andrew Davis in the 2010 GRAND-AM Rolex Sports Car Series season opener, the Rolex 24 at Daytona.
 Following the Rolex 24, he moved to the team's No. 97 car and competed in the majority of the races with Gunter Schaldach.
-Magnussen finished 24th in GT points and his best finish was second (Miller) with four top-10s.
+Magnussen finished 24th in GT points and his best finish was second (Miller) with four top-tens.

 On 7 November 2019, Magnussen was confirmed to drive in the inaugural TCR Denmark Touring Car Series for LM Racing in a VW Golf GTI TCR.

+On 22 July 2023.
+Magnussen won Aurum 1006 km endurance race in Lithuania, driving a Mercedes-Benz AMG GT3 Evo.